 Physicians are entrusted with some of the most intimate and personal information in a patient’s lifetime—account and identity information as well as health information.
 Patients expect that information to be kept private.
 When that trust is breached, the ramifications to the healthcare organization can be heavy.
 So what is the HIPAA privacy rule and how do you follow it?

 The HIPAA Privacy Rule was issued by the United States Department of Health and Human Services to restrict the use and disclosure of personally identifiable information that pertains to a patient or consumer of healthcare services.
 This information is called protected health information (PHI).
-The rule was created to protect patients’ privacy.
+The rule was created to protect patients’ information.

 Under HIPAA, a covered entity (CE) must make practical efforts to use, disclose and request only the minimum necessary amount of PHI required for any particular task.
 The Privacy Rule also gives patients rights over their health information and the right to access their own medical records.

 The HIPAA Privacy Rule applies to covered entities and their business associates (BA).
 A covered entity is a health plan, a healthcare clearinghouse or a healthcare provider.
 Subcontractors, or business associates of business associates, must also be in compliance.
 In other words, if your organization might have access or the ability to access PHI, HIPAA applies to you.

 If you’re a covered entity and you use a vendor or organization that will have access to PHI, you need to have a written business associate agreement (BAA).
 A BAA states how PHI will be used, disclosed and protected.
 If a breach occurs, BAs are directly liable to the same penalties as covered entities.